 Let us sink the cholera of bitterness

-In the affectionate sea of universal accord.
+In the affectionate sea of the universal brotherhood,

 Let us unite and march to higher claims,